 The Top 10 Jobs for Marketing Majors

-Interested in a career in marketing?
+Are you a marketing major interested in a career in marketing?
 Curious about career options?
-Marketing majors develop a broad range of skills and knowledge which can be applied to jobs in every sector of the economy.
+Marketing majors develop a broad range of skills and knowledge that can be applied to jobs in every sector of the economy.

 Marketing Major Skills

-Students who major in marketing learn to assess the needs and preferences of consumers and businesses for products and services.
-Marketing majors cultivate both quantitative and qualitative research skills as they work on market research projects.
+Students who major in marketing develop a number of skills that can be used across industries.
+For example, marketing majors develop strong research skills.
+When working on market research projects, they have to assess the needs and preferences of consumers for products and services.
+This requires both quantitative and qualitative research skills.

-Communication is central to effective marketing, so students refine their writing, verbal and presentation skills while completing assignments and internships.
-They compose pitches for advertising campaigns, text for press releases and content for social media.
-Presentation skills, teamwork, and leadership skills are cultivated while completing case analyses and group projects.
+Communication is central to effective marketing, so students refine their writing, verbal, and presentation skills while completing assignments and internships.
+They compose pitches for advertising campaigns, text for press releases, and content for social media.
+They learn how to write for a wide variety of audiences.

-Marketing majors, who are organizers, learn to plan and promote events.
+Marketing majors also learn to plan and promote events and campaigns.
 Students with strong interpersonal skills develop the ability to engage others directly and encourage them to purchase products and services.
 Marketing majors with a creative bent excel at visual communication and product design as well as conceptualizing slogans and themes for marketing campaigns.

 Best Jobs for Marketing Majors